Tracking CIOs in Trump’s Second Term

 Shakir became acting CIO of NARA when Sheena Burrell moved to the FDIC to be deputy CIO and chief innovation officer in December.
 He previously served as NARA’s CTO for four years.

-Current Deputy CIO Clyde Richards assumed the acting CIO role after prior CIO Terry Carpenter retired, according to both of their LinkedIn profiles.
+Current Deputy CIO Clyde Richards assumed the permanent CIO role in June 2025, following the retirement of former CIO Terry Carpenter, according to both of their LinkedIn profiles.
 Carpenter was appointed in early 2024 as part of a broader IT reorganization within the agency.
-Richards joined NSF one year ago from the Defense Counterintelligence and Security Agency.
+Richards joined NSF in 2024 from the Defense Counterintelligence and Security Agency.

 Nuclear Regulatory Commission CIO: Scott Flanders